respectYourNeighbour/cox/README.md

 ============
 ## "npm install"
 - This command will install all the dependencies inside the **package.json** needed for Grunt, and Grunt Task's to run.
+-
+## "grunt"
-- First you want to run at least 1 time the command grunt, and after that the working project will be created in the folder 'dest/..'.
+- First you want to run at least 1 time the command **grunt**, and after that the working project will be created in the folder 'dest/..'.
 - Delete the **deleteble** folder inside the **'dest/..'** folder.